What is Rotary Foundation?

 Because of it's American origins, the terminology of Rotary tends to reflect this.
 The term 'Rotary Foundation' is no exception and would be better understood in UK parlance as the 'Rotary Charity'.

-A good example of this is the current North Wirral Project supporting the 'Classrooms in the Clouds' work in Nepal where we are partnered with a Rotary Club in Kathmandu to provide local management.
-The budget for this Project is potentially magnified threefold by Matching Grants from both 'District' and 'Rotary International' Foundation funds (currently in the final stages of approval).
+A good example of this is the recent North Wirral Project supporting the 'Classrooms in the Clouds' work in Nepal where we were partnered with a Rotary Club in Kathmandu to provide local management.
+The budget for this Project was magnified threefold by Matching Grants from both 'District' and 'Rotary International' Foundation funds.

 Although now run as a separate initiative, the Eradication of Polio has it's origins in Rotary Foundation and another important role of the Foundation is it's sponsorship of Peace Fellowships at several major Universities worldwide, specialising in teaching Conflict Resolution.